 - 3. Actions – With Clicky I get a default metric that is called “action.”
 With this metric it will report to me any individual user activity on my blog or website, such as video views, downloads, or any clicks regarding outbound links.
 Compared to Google Analytics where you would need to individually tag PDF links with click event tracking which is very time consuming and a tedious process.

 Clicky’s price point is very reasonable and I have used the free version on my sites before bumping up to the paid subscription.
-With the free version you can track only one site and receive only 3,000 page views in total.
+With the free version, you can track only one site and receive only 3,000 page views in total.
 I bumped up to the Pro version because I exceeded my page views as more visitors landed on my pages.
 The Pro version which is great for start up sites and blogs you can track up to 10 sites and receive 30,000 daily page views for $9.99 per month or the best savings of $79.99 per yr. paid up front subscription.
-Going up the ladder you have Pro Plus, Pro Platinum and Custom.
+Going up the ladder you have Pro Plus, Pro Platinum, and Custom.

-Also a premium feature with Clicky that you can get free with Google Analytics includes: goal tracking, advanced segmentation, email reports and a host more.
+Also, a premium feature with Clicky that you can get free with Google Analytics includes goal tracking, advanced segmentation, email reports and a host more.
 These are apart of the premium package with Clicky that you pay for but get free with Google Analytics.

 My Conclusion with Clicky Analytics

 With my almost two years using the Clicky platform I must say that I am a happy subscriber overall.
 No complaints here, as a matter a fact I am happy to use anything that is not related or owned by Google.
-Google has gained a bad reputation and bad press with the situation on the infringement case against Safari privacy users.
+Google has gained a bad reputation and bad press with the situation in the infringement case against Safari privacy users.
 With is in mind you may be reluctant to even signup for a Google Analytics Account.

 The privacy user agreement for Clicky is very upfront and does not pose a threat and I honestly see no concerns to users.
-Some of my peers where telling me that they have read some articles that Google Analytics is going to slap a fee on soon or in the near future.
-I’m not sure if it will be a premium version or what but I think that is ridicules just because of the competition in the marketplace.
+Some of my peers were telling me that they have read some articles that Google Analytics is going to slap a fee on soon or in the near future.
+I’m not sure if it will be a premium version or what but I think that ridicules just because of the competition in the marketplace.

 Before committing to Clicky do your due diligence and research the software online and make sure it is the right fit for your business, personal site or blog.
 Make sure it fits into your over all budget making sure Clicky is right for you.
 You will get a return on your investment using it but if all else fails you can use the trial version to see how the tool feels before getting into a monthly subscription.
 If I had to do it again I would not think twice about getting out of my Google Analytics Account to ban with Clicky Analytics instead.